KoljaB/RealtimeSTT/server/README.md

 # RealtimeSTT Server and Client

 This directory contains the server and client implementations for the RealtimeSTT library, providing real-time speech-to-text transcription with WebSocket interfaces.
 The server allows clients to connect via WebSocket to send audio data and receive real-time transcription updates.
-The client facilitates interaction with the server, enabling audio recording, parameter management, and control commands.
+The client handles communication with the server, allowing audio recording, parameter management, and control commands.

 ## Table of Contents